Sosaas/TopfiBot/README.md

 # TopfiBot
 TopfiBot is an open-source multifunctional bot for Discord (discordapp.com).
-The process of development hasn't come too far yet, but all committed in the master branch should be stable to use (please notice that features are quite limited right now).
+The process of development hasn't come too far yet, so e adviced about possible bugs.
+A stable version will be realeased when beta phase is reached. (please notice that features are quite limited right now).
 ## Concept
 TopfiBot is made to provide a wide range of features in an easy way.
 It'll contain features like: